(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Hard, dry foods and foods that require a lot of chewing

-If you must swallow medication and are finding it difficult, ask your doctor or nurse if you may crush the pills and mix them into a food or beverage.
+If medication must be swallowed and the patient is finding it difficult, ask a doctor or nurse if it's possible to crush the pills and mix them into a food or beverage.
 Not every medication may be taken this way, so it’s essential to ask first.

-Also be aware of complications from swallowing issues and contact your care team if you experience gagging or coughing while eating, get ulcers or another form of mouth irritation, or find that food gets stuck in your throat or esophagus.
+Also be aware of complications from swallowing issues and contact the care team if the patient gags or coughs while eating, gets ulcers or another form of mouth irritation, or finds that food gets stuck in his or her throat or esophagus.

 Ask for help.
-Your cancer care team, particularly your dietitian, may help you find ways to eat uninterrupted and safely.
+The cancer care team, particularly a dietitian, may help the patient find ways to eat uninterrupted and safely.

 Expert cancer care